redis/redis-doc/commands/scan.md

 ## The MATCH option

-It is possible to only iterate elements matching a given glob-style pattern, similarly to the behavior of the `KEYS` command that takes a pattern as only argument.
+It is possible to only iterate elements matching a given glob-style pattern, similarly to the behavior of the `KEYS` command that takes a pattern as its only argument.

 To do so, just append the `MATCH <pattern>` arguments at the end of the `SCAN` command (it works with all the SCAN family commands).